FosterCommerce/dot-all-2022/README.md

 run the following command :

         ddev exec yarn install

+*Note This process can take a few minutes to download and install the necessary packages.

-9. To run the front end of the project in dev mode, you then use the following command :
+1. To run the front end of the project in dev mode, you then use the following command :

         ddev exec yarn dev

-10. In your browser you can now access the site running locally in DDEV :
+2. In your browser you can now access the site running locally in DDEV :

     * **Craft Admin**